No timetable for White Sox third baseman Yoan Moncada’s return from IL

 Tim Anderson, who pinch hit in the Sox’ 7-6 win on Tuesday, might be ready to start Friday after the off day Thursday, Grifol said.

-Anderson was pulled a game in Seattle Saturday with a sore right shoulder.
+Anderson was pulled from a game Saturday in Seattle with a sore right shoulder.
 Going on the IL was not considered.

 This and that